eddyerburgh/avoriaz/docs/api/mount/propsData.md

 Returns a Vue instances propData object.
 Can only be called on a Vue component wrapper.

 The propsData object contains the data of an instances props.
+If a Vue component passed props to a child component, the data will be accessible in propsData.

 ### Returns